Tool (Solver) to resolve daily grids of Wordle (all languages), a game where the player has to find one word per day, silimar to Lingo.

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Wordle is a word game created by Josh Wardle.
-The goal was to find a five-letter word in six attempts.
+Wordle is a word game designed by Josh Wardle where the goal is to find a 5-letter word in six tries or fewer.

-The original game is in English and contains only one word per day, identical for all players worldwide.
+The original version is in English and offers a single word per day, the same for all players.

-Example: -C-D- for a 5 letter word with C in 2nd position and D in 4th position.
+Example: -C-D- corresponds to a 5-letter word with C in the 2nd position and D in the 4th position.

-The solver will show the full list of possible words.
+The solver then generates the complete list of possible words in the selected dictionary.

 The first word can be decisive, it is advisable to propose a word which uses a maximum of distinct letters among those used in the language of the game.